 As a member of the RoboJackets you are required to conduct yourself in a manner that will reflect well on the team.
-This applies mostly to conduct in the Tin building (where we work) and at competitions; you never know who is paying attention to what you are doing.
+This applies mostly to conduct in the shop (where we work) and at competitions; you never know who is paying attention to what you are doing.

-Also, if you are involved in a project, your attendance is very important for the project meetings, and tasks that you take on.
-You are a student first, however, so don’t be afraid to say that you can’t take on a task, but don’t be afraid to challenge yourself either.
+If you are involved in a project, your attendance is very important for the project meetings and tasks that you take on.
+However, you are a student first, so don’t be afraid to say that you’re busy or unavailable to take on more work.
+That being said, don’t be afraid to challenge yourself!

-The email list is hosted on gatech lists it can be found at https://lists.gatech.edu/sympa/info/robojackets-general you can go to it and subscribe to our email list to receive updates and notifications of other club related activities.
+Our general email list is hosted on Georgia Tech’s list server and can be found at https://lists.gatech.edu/sympa/info/robojackets-general.
+Subscribe to that list to receive updates and notifications of other organization-wide activities.